-Chief Executive Hank Dittmar of the Prince’s Foundation for the Built Environment says:
+Chief Executive Hank Dittmar of the Prince’s Foundation for the Built Environment states:

 ‘It’s an extremely well insulated home, made form natural healthy materials and it’s designed so that for the most part you won’t need central heating, you can just have a little wood burning stove to take the chill off from time to time.’